dari7482/Preentrega_comision70150/README.md

 URL: http://localhost:8080/api/mocksData/generateData
 Method: GET
 Query Parameters:
-user (integer): Number of users to save in the database.
+user : Number of users to save in the database.
-pet (integer): Number of pets to save in the database.
+pet : Number of pets to save in the database.
 Description: Saves the specified number of users and pets to the database and returns the saved records.

 Create Pets